Updated: May 30, 2025

 Within the city, Porto has an extensive public transportation network.
 The metro system has six different lines that span a large distance to the east and west of the city, as well as south of the river to Gaia and north to Vila do Conde and the airport.

 June springs to mind when thinking about the busiest times of the year in Portugal.
-This is when much of the county celebrates the Festas Juninas, street parties that involve eating sardines, dances, merry drinking, and, basically, partying until the sun comes up.
+This is when much of the country celebrates the São João Festival, which involves eating sardines, dancing, merry drinking, and, basically, partying until the sun comes up.
 On 23 June, the São João festival takes place.
 This is when the residents of Porto celebrate by eating grilled sardines and releasing candle-lit lanterns into the sky.
 Strangely, a tradition of this festival is to hit each other on the head with plastic hammers.

-Although the cost of living in Portugal has increased over the last decade, it is relatively low compared to other EU countries.
+Although the cost of living in Porto, Portugal, has increased over the last decade, it is relatively low compared to other EU countries.
+From affordable homes for sale in Porto to being able to eat at local restaurants cheaply, you will certainly save money if you choose to live in Porto.
+Note that this will depend significantly on your lifestyle.

 Culture in Porto